 Casey O’Leary, EARTHLY DELIGHTS FARM

 Casey O’Leary is a “seed freak” who runs Earthly Delights Farm in Boise, Idaho and is also the founder/operator of Snake River Seed Cooperative.
-Earthly Delights is a human-powered farm on several urban plots in northwest Boise specializing in locally-adapted seeds and offering an 18-week CSA veggie subscription service, as well as gardening classes and a season-long, curriculum-based internship program for those interested in learning about urban farming and seed saving.
+Earthly Delights is a human-powered farm on a shared urban farm in northwest Boise specializing in locally-adapted seeds and offering an 18-week CSA veggie subscription service, as well as gardening classes and a season-long, curriculum-based internship program for those interested in learning about urban farming and seed saving.

 Janie Burns, MEADOWLARK FARM

 Janie Burns has been active in providing local food for local people since 1989 when she started selling organic vegetables at Boise’s first downtown farmers’ market.
 She is a charter vendor of the new Boise Farmers Market where she sells grass-fed lamb and pastured poultry raised on her 16-acre Meadowlark Farm south of Nampa.
-Over the past 23 years, she has raised a wide variety of crops and sold to restaurants, CSA’s and to retail stores.
+Over the past 23 years, she has raised a wide variety of crops and sold to restaurants, CSAs and to retail stores.
 Janie is presently the chair of the Treasure Valley Food Coalition, an organization promoting a vibrant local food economy and ending the “tyranny of the tasteless tomato”.
 Janie shares her excellent seed stock of Floriani Flint corn with us!

 Lori Bevan, FIELD GOODS FARM